Manifaust/k8s-custom-resources-learning-aid/05_basic_controller.md

   foo: bar
 ```

 An example custom resource based on your CRD.
 This is just like any other resource yaml such as those for pods, replicasets, or deployments.
-Your users will write ad apply yamls like this to create custom resources based on your definition.
+Your users will write and apply yamls like this to create custom resources based on your definition.
 Like any other resource yaml, the `apiVersion` property specifies the desired group, in this case `weather-app.example.com`, and the desired version, in this case `v1alpha1`.
 The `kind` of our CRD is `CheckWeather`, which is what we provided in `kubebuilder create` command.
 The `spec` has the `foo` property as declared in `checkweather_types.go`.
 When we add more spec fields in `checkweather_types.go`, users will be able to add more fields to the spec portion of their resource yaml.

 ## `controllers/checkweather_controller.go`
 This is our controller, it's where we'll check on all our resources and implement reconcilliation (described in an earlier chapter).
 The `Reconcile` function is where all the action starts, it gets called any time relevant changes occur.
 We'll be modifying this function later to add custom functionality.